 All accountants can “do R&D Tax Credits”, depending on how you define that proposition.
 In fact, GrantTree works with an accountant to handle the filing part of the process.
 That part is not difficult, and in fact, if it’s your own accountant, they should probably do it for you at no extra charge as part of their normal service, because it’s a simple matter of filling a couple of extra boxes in the Corporation Tax Return (CT600) that they’re preparing for you anyway, and including some documents along with the filing.

 However, that’s where most accountants stop - at the filing.
-A few will have some vague (and often not quite correct) understanding of what constitutes R&D and what doesn’t (a tricky topic that we’ve covered before).
-Almost no accountant will provide the service that a specialist consultancy provides.
+A few will have some vague (and sometimes not quite correct) understanding of what constitutes R&D and what doesn’t (a tricky topic that we’ve covered before).
+Almost no accountant will provide the level of service that a specialist consultancy provides.

 Anyone can file a piece of paper with HMRC, but if your accountant is claiming that they “do R&D Tax Credits”, ask them if they will help you with the following aspects of it:

-- Discussing your technology to figure out if it does indeed qualify
+- Discussing your technology in detail to figure out if it does indeed qualify

 - Evaluating your technology with consideration of which R&D Specialist Unit will be looking at it (different ones have subtly different criteria)

 - Preparing a technical narrative that presents your technology in the best possible way to minimise the chances of an audit

 - Calculating the size of the claim based on HMRC’s ever-changing criteria (which are also specific to each R&D Specialist Unit)

 - Filing the claim directly with a specialist unit to ensure that it is looked at by a specialist (and not an HMRC inspector who suddenly takes an interest in tax credits but has never looked at a claim before)